wharfkit/website/src/lib/docs/AccountKit/DelegateMethod.md

 # Delegate

-The `delegate` method is used to stake tokens for bandwidth and CPU resources on Antelope blockchains.
+The `delegate` method is used to stake tokens for NET and CPU resources on Antelope blockchains.
 By staking, an account can allocate resources either for its own benefit or for another account.
-The method provides flexibility in how resources are allocated, allowing for CPU, bandwidth, or both to be specified.
+The method provides flexibility in how resources are allocated, allowing for CPU, NET, or both to be specified.

 ## Usage

 The `delegate` method is available on any [Account](/docs/account-kit/account) instance.
-Here is a basic example:
+Here is a basic example of how to use it:

 ```typescript
 const action = testAccount.delegate({cpu: '1.0000 EOS', net: '0.5000 EOS'});
 ```

-You can also specify only one of the resources:
+A single resource can also be specified:

 ```typescript
 // Staking only for CPU